bchampp/autonomous-driving/README.md

 The modules implemented in this project are:

-1. Hardware interface with camera, depth, imu, and motor control.
+1. Hardware interface with camera, depth sensor, IMU, and motor control.
 2. Image processing pipeline to calibrate and synchronize data.
 3. Perception system including lane detection and object detection.
 4. Planning system to determine the vehicles movements.